FabCre/VitePress-Docs/docs/linux/index.md

 ::: details Merge PDF with GhostScript gs -q -sPAPERSIZE=letter -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -dPDFSETTINGS=/prepress -sOutputFile=outputFile.pdf fileToMerge1.pdf fileToMerge2.pdf fileToMerge3.pdf

+The dPDFSETTINGS parameter is what defines the compression level and so the quality of your compressed PDF file.

+The possibles values for dPDFSETTINGS are:

+/prepress -> Higher quality (300 dpi) but bigger size

+/ebook -> Medium quality (150 dpi) with moderate output file size

+/screen -> Lower quality (72 dpi) but smallest possible output file size

+The /prepress is the default option if you don’t specify any options.
 :::

 ::: details Convert JPG to PDF with ImageMagick